quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 # Overview

-This document describes how the QUIC protocol can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
+This document describes how the QUIC protocol can be expressed in qlog.
+It defines a qlog extension schema for use with the main schema {{QLOG-MAIN}}.
 QUIC protocol events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.
+The schema is identified by the URI "urn:ietf:params:qlog:quic", that contains the following category identifiers: "connectivity", "quic", "security", and "recovery".

 Some data fields use complex datastructures.
 These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document